Fundamental Guide

 How Does EMI Work?

-Amortization is the process of dividing a loan into a number of fixed payments over time, and this is how EMI operates.
+The act of splitting a loan into a series of fixed payments over a period is known as the amortization and that is how EMI is performed.
 The procedure is as follows:

 1